lxqt/lximage-qt/README.md

 More features can be found when it is used.
 LXImage-Qt is maintained by the LXQt project but can be used independently from this desktop environment.

+**NOTE:** LXImage-Qt can handle all image formats supported by Qt. [`kimageformats`](https://api.kde.org/frameworks/kimageformats/html/index.html) extends the range of supported formats considerably and without extra dependencies.
+Its installation is recommended.

 ## Installation

 ### Compiling source code